Compression Codes

 0(0) 1(1) 10(1) 00(1) 010(0) 101(1) 100(1) 011(0) 0100(1)

-Decoding is about reconstructing the dictionary from the binary string and recover the substrings.
+Decoding is about reconstructing the dictionary from the binary string and recovery of the substrings.

 In this specific example there is no compression, but in a longer text with more redundancy there are a lot of substrings that repeats and a repeated substring is then merely represented as a pointer to some other block.